formkiq/docs.formkiq.com/docs/platform/error_handling/dlq.md

 ### Subscribe to DLQ

 The DLQ alert is connected to [Amazon Simple Notification Service](https://aws.amazon.com/sns/).
-This allows you to subscribe an email address to the alerts so you can be notified via email if there are any messages that cannot be processed.
+This allows you to subscribe an email address to the alerts, enabling you to be notified via email if there are any messages that cannot be processed.

 To subscribe: